 The Science Faculty comprises five teaching members of staff with specialisms in Chemistry, Physics and Biology.
 All are committed to ensuring that students acquire the skills to investigate, analyse and evaluate the world around us.
 We also aspire for students to develop an informed interest in matters of scientific significance, in order that they are aware of the implications of science for the individual, community, environment and the economy.
 They will gain the knowledge to give an informed opinion on contemporary issues such as; cloning, genetic engineering, IVF and nuclear power, thus identifying that science has the ability to be both valuable and disadvantageous to our lives.

 We promote the importance of Science as a core qualification for all students not only for employers, colleges, apprenticeships and University, but also for their future lives where Science plays such a key role in our general day to day living.
-As a core subject it is compulsory that all students at New Mills study the Combined Science Double Award qualification at GCSE, which incorporates Biology, Chemistry and Physics.
-We also offer the separate sciences as a Triple Award at GCSE, being particularly suitable for the students who intend to continue with their science to A Level and even further.
-Our Year 13s are able to go on to University to study a wide range of science degrees other than the classic Biology, Chemistry or Physics, such as Forensic Science, Meteorology, Geoscience, Zoology, Astrophysics and Medicine, which in turn can take them on to highly successful careers all over the world.
+As a core subject it is compulsory that all students at New Mills study the Combined Science: Trilogy (8464) at GCSE.
+We also offer the separate sciences as a Triple Award at GCSE (Biology (8461), Chemistry (8462) and Physics (8463)).
+This course of study is particularly suitable for the students who intend to continue with their science to A Level and even further.